Just like when you left hospital, your return to school, college or university is a big step in your recovery.

 Before you return to your studies, it’s a good idea to get in contact with your teachers to let them know how you have been getting on.
 Although they will know why you had to take time off, they may not be aware of your needs during your recovery.
 If you prefer, you could ask a parent, guardian or friend to go along with you.

 This is the perfect opportunity to think about what could be done to make your return easier.
 It’s important that they know there could be times when you have to attend medical appointments or might feel too unwell to study.
 You may want your tutor to talk to your classmates about what has been going on, so that you don’t get overwhelmed by everyone asking you the same questions.

-If you are about to start university or return to your studies after your transplant, then potentially living a long way from home can provide its own set of challenges.
+If you are about to start university or return to your studies after your transplant, then potentially living far from home can bring unique challenges.
 Make sure you have a good support network in place, and that the people you live with know who to contact in an emergency.
 You should also try to move your appointments to a local hospital and register with a GP that has access to your clinical records.

 Alternatively, it’s possible study for a qualification at home though the Open University.

 It’s a horrible thing to have to talk about, but some people might use what you have been going through to make fun of you.
 If this happens, talk to someone you can trust and get help – you should not have to put up with this alone.

 Although it’s not an excuse, some people react this way because they are nervous and don’t understand your situation.
 If you're at school, you might want your teacher to talk to your classmates about what you have gone through before you return.
 The Teenage Cancer Trust can arrange for an expert to come into your school to do this.

 This is probably the last thing you want to think about as you prepare for your return to education.
 However, it might ease your mind to know that you can apply for certain access arrangements that could make your life a little easier when it comes to exams.
 This can include having somebody write for you or being given additional breaks.